joshpierro/punkMyScrum/README.md

 PunkMyScrum
 =============

-because scrum and agile is dumb
+because scrum and agile are dumb